Short bio

 - simple EXCEL spreadsheets and MATLAB codes integrated in the text

-- large number of examples and solved
+- large number of examples and solved exercises

 - more advanced topics include